lopis/lopis/README.md

 🍖 `2018` [Signalmon](https://js13kgames.com/entries/signalmon) A tamagochi-like game for mobile browsers.
 Signalmon has 3 basic needs: Food, Sleep, Fun.

 🐺 `2017` [Hoosdere](https://js13kgames.com/entries/hoosdere) A spooky game where you're trying to escape from a forest full of creatures.
-And the visual effects are made with CSS and very poorly executed.
-Controls are also very buggy.